Yellow Alyssum Is an Easy-to-Grow Perennial

 Years ago, I started experimenting here in Central Oregon with different perennials because my husband wanted things that came back every year.
 Although I still intermix as many annuals as I can sneak past him into the pots and gardens, my mainstay in all of our gardens (while I can keep them away from thundering malamute feet) is the perennial.
-This particular little perennial is my favorite simply because it is so worry free and wonderful in so many ways, as you will see below.
+This particular little perennial is my favorite simply because it is so worry-free and wonderful in so many ways, as you will see below.

 The most magical characteristic of all is that this flower reseeds itself every year.
 After the flowers have finished blooming and the seeds become dry on the plant, I merely go out and shake them a bit and the wind does the rest.
 Every year, we have more and more spread of this beautiful little plant as it just simply multiplies all by itself!

-This plant is not picky about soil either – it can grow in the most packed-down dirt sometimes I have ever seen and still thrive.
-It is also drought resistant - so if you happen to forget to water for a bit, it won’t die on you right away.
+This plant is not picky about soil, either.
+It can grow in the most packed-down dirt sometimes I have ever seen and still thrive.
+It is also drought-resistant, so if you happen to forget to water for a bit, it won’t die on you right away.

 This plant does prefer sun and here in Central Oregon we get our fair share especially in spring and summer, even into fall.
 It thrives on well-drained but poor soil.
 What a bonus!

 We usually buy them as small starts at the nursery and have never lost one of these plants.
-Every year, the plants that survive malamutehood become fuller and fuller and then multiply rapidly so that there is a virtual blanket of bright yellow on our hills.
+Every year, the plants that survive the malamutes become fuller and fuller and then multiply rapidly so that there is a virtual blanket of bright yellow on our hills.
 They do well around a tree or in pots as well.

 To properly care for the yellow alyssum plant, when the blooms are faded (and you have shaken loose any seeds if you wish), simply cut them back to about 1/3 the plant’s size.
 This will promote re-bloom again in a few months.
 If they also start to become too shaggy, cut them back by about 1/3 and they will resurface in their healthy state.